thma/WhyHaskellMatters/README.md

 odds  = [1,3..]
 ```

 Defining those infinite lists is rather easy.
-But can we do with them?
+But what can we do with them?
 Are they useful for any purpose?
 In the `viciousCircle` example above we have learnt that
 defining that expression is fine but any attempt to evaluate it will result in an infinite loop.

 If we try to print `naturalNumbers` we will also end up in an infinite loop of integers printed to the screen.